ljwagerfield/ljwagerfield.github.io/customer-validation.md

 ## Step 3: Build MVP

+>   Is it possible to learn the same things with less effort?

 -   Delay prevents startups from getting the feedback they need.

 -   Just enough for customer to visualise solution.

 ## Step 4: Solution interviews

+>   No matter what comes of testing the MVP, you will not give up hope.

 -   Validate qualitatively as per problem interviews.

     -   Qualitative analysis gives direction and explains *why*, but is not a proof.

-    -   Set clear falsifiable hypotheses.

-        -   Set targets too.

-        -   If customer does not give expected response: *stop and probe for more*.

 -   Verify quantitatively using predefine actionable metrics.

     -   Collect conversion rates during interviews.

+    -   If customer does not give expected response: *stop and probe for more*.

     -   Quantitative analysis *proves* performance, but cannot explain why.